PSBP-Library/PSBP/README.md

 Note that the both parameters of `construct` are *by name* ones.

+It may not be necessary to evaluate them.

 ## Utilities

-Many definitions use *auxiliary pure functions* and corresponding programs like *projections out of products* and *injections into sums*.
+Many definitions use *auxiliary pure functions* and corresponding programs.

+For example *projections out of products* and *injections into sums*.

 ```scala
 package plp.external.specification.function